“Come be the night, sitting

 Be what you are…”

 Many spiritual seekers get great benefit out of silence meditation retreats.
 And many creatives get great benefit out of periods of time to focus exclusively on music, sound, and creation.
 In this lively, fun, and devoted retreat, Silence Singing, we invite you to come delve deeply into both the silence and the song.
-Join us for 5 days as we explore musical landscapes through the space of silence.
+Join us as we explore musical landscapes through the space of silence.
 Through meditation, contemplative practices, creative exercises, energy work, and solo creative time in nature, we will create space to connect with our deeper selves, and open ourselves to its expression.

 We will also spend some time working in potent and playful ways with what for many is the biggest block to creative expression and meditative exploration–the inner critic.
 Here the tools of psychodynamic therapy and spiritual inquiry can be invaluable in enlarging our meditative and creative capacities.